Recurrent Inference Machine for Medical Image Registration: Results

 \subsection{Experiment 1: Comparison Study with Varying Data Availability}

-The results for \textbf{OASIS} are depicted in Fig \ref{ex1sub2}, as well as an illustrative visualization of RIIR inference on an example test data, as shown in Fig. \ref{fig:riir_vis_oasis}.
-It is evident that RIIR outperforms when data availability is severely limited and maintains consistent performance across various data availability scenarios, showcasing its data efficiency and accuracy.
-For a more detailed comparison, the statistics when full data availability is guaranteed are presented in Tab. \ref{tab:oasis} for \textbf{OASIS}.
+An illustrative visualization of RIIR inference on an example test data, can be found in Fig. \ref{fig:riir_vis_oasis}.
+The results for \textbf{OASIS} are presented in Fig \ref{fig:ex1_oasis}, as well as . {LapIRN, leveraging its multi-resolution architecture, also demonstrates robust performance}.
+It is evident that RIIR outperforms most deep learning-based baselines when data availability is severely limited and maintains consistent performance across various data availability scenarios, showcasing its data efficiency and accuracy.

-The results of this experiment on \textbf{mSASHA} are shown in Fig. \ref{ex1sub1} using a composition of boxplots.
-An illustrative evolving visualization of RIIR inference demonstrated in a step-wise fashion can be found in Fig. \ref{fig:riir_vis}.
-The corresponding boxplots for $\mathcal{D}_{\text{PCA2}}$ can be found in the supplementary material.
-Similarly, the statistics of \textbf{mSASHA} when full data availability is guaranteed are shown in in Tab. \ref{tab:msasha}.
+{The results for \textbf{NLST} are shown in Fig. {\ref{fig:ex1_nlst}}.
+An illustrative visualization of RIIR inference on an inhale-exhale lung CT pair, can be found in Fig. {\ref{fig:riir_vis_nlst}}.
+The registration of lung CT presents unique challenges due to the large deformation between respiratory phases.
+RIIR demonstrates superior performance in capturing these large deformations, achieving lower TRE while maintaining anatomically plausible transformations.}

-Overall, both iterative methods performed better across most data availability scenarios on mSASHA.
-As data availability approached saturation, the performances of both iterative methods converged.
-A further qualitative comparison among the three models is shown in Fig. \ref{fig:msasha_comparison}.
+The results of this experiment on mSASHA are shown in Fig. \ref{fig:ex1_msasha} using a composition of boxplots. {Both LapIRN and RCVM achieved superior performance in group-wise registration, with RCVM showing slightly better results in terms of $\mathcal{D}_{\text{PCA1}}$.
+Our proposed RIIR demonstrated comparable performance levels in terms of $\mathcal{D}_{\text{PCA1}}$}.
+The qualitative visualization of RIIR inference on mSASHA test split is shown in Fig. \ref{fig:riir_vis_msasha}.